 The Plan has different coverage levels for different types of services, and that differ based on the state in which the service is rendered.
 For "facility" services within California (e.g., hospital, mental health inpatient and outpatient, and home health care), the Plan covers services at an AH Facility (Tier 1), Valley Children's Hospital (Tier 2), Children's Hospital of Los Angeles (Tier 2), or at a California out-of-network facility (Tier 3), with the Plan paying a higher percentage of the cost of services for an AH Facility and paying the least amount of the cost of services for an out-of-network facility.
-For provider and other non-facility covered services, the Plan covers services from an AH Providers, PPO providers, and California out-of-network providers, with the Plan paying the largest amount of the cost of services for an AH Provider, and paying the least amount of the cost of services for an out-of-network providers, with the Plan covers services for an out-of-network providers, with the Plan paying the largest amount of the cost of services for an AH Provider, and paying the least amount of the cost of services for an out-of-network providers, provider amount of the cost of services for an out-of-network providers, with the Plan paying the largest amount of the cost of services for an out-of-network provider, (see the Schedule of Benefits).
+For provider and other non-facility covered services, the Plan covers services from an AH Providers, PPO providers, and California out-of-network providers, with the Plan paying the largest amount of the cost of the services for an AH Provider, and paying the least amount of the cost of services for an out-of-network provider (see the Schedule of Benefits).